(0.75 acres, 211 West Riverside Drive)

 (8 acres, 211 Weeping Willow Lane)

 Cooks Creek Arboretum is a small eight-acre park.
 As the trees mature, this will become a natural preserve where people can observe birds and other small wildlife in their natural environment.
-Turner Ashby High School students planted many of the trees throughout this park.
+Turner Ashby High School students planted many trees throughout this park.
 It has ample parking and contains several picnic tables as well.
+The walking path is three-eighths of a mile long.

 Dinkel Harris Gateway at Warm Springs Turnpike Park